 Note: Information which contains an individual's name will generally identify them.
 Even if a name is not present other information, such as a photograph or a detailed description, may also identify an individual.

-If you answered yes to this question, go to the bottom of the page.
+If you answered yes to this question, go to step 2.
 If you answered no, continue to the next question.